MapColonies/telemetry/src/semanticConventions/README.md

 > If you get any errors of missing type definitions while using the package, or you are unable to import the submodule `conventions`, you should make sure both the `module` and `moduleResolution` options of your `tsconfig` / `jsconfig` are set to `NodeNext`.
 [For more information](https://www.typescriptlang.org/tsconfig#moduleResolution).

 ## Domain creation
-Below is a short example of creation of a new semantic attribute domain by creating a the `domain.json` file and generating the attributes.
+Below is a short example for creating of a new semantic attribute domain by creating the `domain.json` file and generating it's attributes.

-1. Create a new file in the `semanticConventions` direcotry.
-The file must be a `json` file.
+1. Create a new file in the `semanticConventions` direcotry (The file must be a `json` file).
 ```json
 {
   "domain": "scottish",